 But for a straight beam or a flat plate, these two types of vibration are completely independent.
 The reason is a rather deep one, to do with symmetry.
-The beam and plate both have an invisible plane of symmetry running through the middle.
+The beam and plate both have an invisible plane of symmetry running through the middle: it is often called the “middle surface” for the plate case.
 Now think about this plane as a mirror, and imagine how the two types of motion would appear in that mirror.
 Stretching motion would be completely the same as its reflection: the motion is symmetrical in the plane.
 But bending motion would reverse in the mirror, and go in the opposite direction: bending motion is antisymmetric in the plane.
 So in both cases we have a symmetric structure, capable of both symmetric and antisymmetric motion.
 It is a fundamental principle of physics that these must be independent.

 Now think of a curved beam, or a curved thin shell.
 The curvature means that the structure no longer has the plane of symmetry.
 A physicist would say that “the symmetry is broken by the curvature”.
 The argument that stretching and bending motion are independent goes out of the window.
 The general theory of vibration of such shells involves coupled bending and stretching motion, and that inevitably makes everything much more complicated.

-A simple example may help to make this seem more clear.
+A simple example may help to make this seem more clear (with acknowledgement to Lord Rayleigh, who used this neat example when making a similar point).
 Think about corrugated roofing sheet.
 It is made from a sheet of metal or plastic with uniform thickness, but because of the pattern of corrugations it bends much more easily across the corrugations than along them.
 You can easily visualise what happens when you bend the sheet in the stiff direction: it behaves like a bending plate, but one that is much thicker than the original sheet.
 The effective thickness is governed by the corrugation depth.
 What is happening locally during this bending is that material on the peaks of the corrugations is being stretched, while material in the dips is being compressed (or vice versa when you bend the other way).
 So the total deformation of the curved sheet involves a mixture of bending and stretching.

 But there is an interesting special case: the corrugated sheet may be quite floppy when you bend it parallel to the corrugations.
 Why is this different?
 The reason is that corrugated sheet has a very special pattern of curvature: it is called a developable surface, meaning that you can deform flat sheet into the corrugated pattern without any stretching.
 For example, you could easily make a corrugated pattern like that from a sheet of paper, without tearing it.
 If you now bend the corrugated sheet parallel to the corrugations, the extra deformation is still developable.
 Such motion is called inextensional.
 There is no additional stiffening associated with local stretching of the material, every element of material experiences only bending motion.